-GCE A Level Applied Health and Social Care offers you the opportunity to develop skills, knowledge and understanding that provide a basis for entering into employment or higher education within the health and social care-sector.
-You will learn to:
+You have opportunity to develop skills, knowledge and understanding that provide a basis for entering into employment or higher education within the health and social care-sector.

 - promote positive care in a variety of settings; - understand the importance of communication in care settings; - identify the importance of Health & Well Being; - consider the variety of services provided within the community and the impact on service users; - design and present a health promotion campaign, evaluating success and suggesting improvements; - identify needs that families may have and how to support the family.

 Year 13 also requires a placement experience in a care setting.

-Assessment Year 13 - Unit 1 Promoting Positive Care - Unit 2 Communication in Health and Social Care and Early Years These units are assessed internally through coursework and together comprise 50% of your grade.
-Unit 3 Health and Well Being This unit is assessed through a 2 hour written exam (50% of AS Grade) All three units are compulsory Year 14 - Unit 3 Providing Services (2 hour exam 50%) - Unit 4 Public Health and Health Promotion - Unit 5 Supporting the Family Assessed internally through coursework completed in Year 14 (50%) Six units are compulsory units and must be completed to gain an A level in Health and Social Care.
-Progression and career opportunities GCE Health & Social Care enables progression to further education such as degree in Social Work, Early Years Provision and Nursing.
+Year 13

+- Unit 1 Promoting Positive Care - Unit 2 Communication in Health and Social Care and Early Years

+These units are assessed internally through coursework and together comprise 50% of your grade.

+Unit 3 Health and Well Being

+This unit is assessed through a 2 hour written exam (50% of AS Grade)

+All three units are compulsory Year 14

+- Unit 3 Providing Services (2 hour exam 50%)

+- Unit 4 Public Health and Health Promotion

+- Unit 5 Supporting the Family

+Assessed internally through coursework completed in Year 14 (50%)

+Six units are compulsory units and must be completed to gain an A level in Health and Social Care.

+GCE Health & Social Care enables progression to further education such as degree in Social Work, Early Years Provision and Nursing.
 Indeed some universities are stating Health and Social Care as an essential subject for A level.

 It also provides a basis for those seeking employment in a wide range of careers within education and the health and social services such as care assistant or nursing assistants.

-Exam Board: CCEA HOD: Mrs Hall
+HOD: Mrs Hall